Meet Dr. Vlad Milovic

 Why did I decide to become a Plastic and Cosmetic Surgeon?

-Two months later, I started my training in plastic, reconstructive and cosmetic surgery.
-It is now 20 years on, and whether I am doing a microsurgical case or facelift, I still love doing what I do.
+Two months later, I started my training in plastic, reconstructive, and cosmetic surgery.
+It is now 20 years on, and whether I am doing microsurgery or a facelift case, I still love doing what I do.
 It is where art meets medicine and medicine meets artistic form.
 Nothing pleases me more than when I see a patient who has recovered from their surgery and is happy with the work that I have performed for them.
-To witness an improvement in a patient’s confidence and self esteem following surgery is a great feeling.
+To witness an improvement in a patient’s confidence and self-esteem following surgery is a great feeling.

-I have to say that I was very fortunate to learn from some of the best Plastic, Reconstructive and Cosmetic surgeons in the world.
+I have to say that I was very fortunate to learn from some of the best Plastic, Reconstructive, and Cosmetic surgeons in the world.
 And it was far from easy.
-It took many years of study, determination, experience, passing oral and written exams in Europe, and then again, in Australia in English (1 of 7 languages that I have learnt).
+It took many years of study, determination, experience, passing oral and written exams in Europe, and then again, in Australia in English (1 of 7 languages that I have learned).

 I am a Fellow of the Royal Australasian Society of Plastic Surgeons (FRACS) in the specialty of Plastic Surgery.
 Plastic Surgery is a general term that covers reconstructive surgery and cosmetic surgery.
 Cosmetic surgery developed from reconstructive surgery.

 Therefore, I am able to use the title “Specialist Plastic Surgeon”, “Specialist Plastic & Cosmetic Surgeon” or “Specialist Plastic, Reconstructive & Cosmetic Surgeon”; however, I choose to go by the colloquial title “Plastic & Cosmetic Surgeon”.